kamoshi/hauchiwa/docs/articles/architecture.md

 ## Dist reconciliation

-After every build, Hauchiwa assembles a **Snapshot** - an in-memory record of every file that belongs in `dist/`, which task produced it, and a BLAKE3 hash of the content.

-Two strategies are used depending on context:
+After graph execution, Hauchiwa assembles a **Snapshot** containing generated outputs, content-addressed assets, and static copies.
+It tracks output ownership and content hashes for generated pages.
+Conflicting producers for the same output path are reported as build errors.
+Shared references to the same hashed asset are allowed.

-- **Full commit** (first build or no previous snapshot): walks `dist/`, deletes any file not in the snapshot, then writes all pages whose content differs from what is already on disk.
+- **Full commit**: without previous snapshot metadata, walk the output directory, remove files outside the snapshot, and write pages whose bytes differ on disk.
-- **Diff commit** (watch mode rebuild): compares the new snapshot against the previous one in memory.
-Only changed pages are written; files that disappeared are deleted.
-No `dist/` walk needed.
+- **Diff commit**: during watch rebuilds, compare against the previous in-memory snapshot.
+Write new, changed, or missing pages and remove tracked files that disappeared.
+No full output-directory walk is needed.

-A slim version of the snapshot (content hashes only) is persisted to `{cache_dir}/snapshot/metadata.cbor` (default: `.cache/snapshot/metadata.cbor`) after each successful build, so the diff path is also taken on the first watch-mode rebuild after a cold `build`.
-The cache directory can be changed with `Blueprint::set_dir_cache()`.
+- **Cold-start diff**: both `build()` and the initial watch build load persisted metadata when available and use it for output reconciliation.
+This still runs the whole task graph.

+Metadata is saved to `{cache_dir}/snapshot/metadata.cbor` after a successful commit.
+It records output paths and page hashes, not task results.
+Diff commits only remove previously tracked files; unrelated files added to the output directory are not discovered by that path.
+Static files and hashed assets are materialized separately before page reconciliation.

+Use `Blueprint::set_dir_dist()` and `Blueprint::set_dir_cache()` to configure
+these directories.
+Treat the output directory as generated content.